 Transatlantic Alliance Award

-The European Society of Endocrinology and the Endocrine Society are delighted to announce a joint new initiative, The Transatlantic Alliance Award.
+The European Society of Endocrinology and the Endocrine Society are delighted to announce a joint the nominations for the 2023 The Transatlantic Alliance Award are now open.

-The Transatlantic Alliance Award will be presented to a recognised international leader who has made significant advancements in endocrinology research through work and collaboration in both the US and Europe.
+The Transatlantic Alliance Award is presented to a recognised international leader who has made significant advancements in endocrinology research through work and collaboration in both the US and Europe.
 It is open to researchers across the basic and clinical spectra.

 The Award consists of a medal and a financial reward which will normally either be presented at the European Congress of Endocrinology (ECE) or the Endocrine Society annual meeting (ENDO), where the awardee will present one of the main lectures.
 The Award lecture at the respective meeting will take place on alternate years.
 However, both Societies may invite the winner to speak at its annual meeting.